DannieBGoode/criptomo/_pages/en/en-calculator.md

 The Bitcoin profit calculator will return the investment value both in profit percentage and absolute crypto profit gains.

-Again, it is possible that when simulating the gains of a cryptocurrency, a date prior to the creation of the cryptocurrency is chosen, if this is the case you will be indicated with an error message informing you that the selected date is not found in our history.
+Again, it is possible that when simulating the gains of a cryptocurrency, a date prior to the creation of the cryptocurrency is chosen in the cryptocurrency calculator, if this is the case you will be indicated with an error message informing you that the selected date is not found in our history.

-In addition, with the bitcoin converter / calculator you can choose between euros (EUR) or dollars (USD) when calculating your earnings or invesment exit fee from your cryptocurrency.
+In addition, with the bitcoin converter / calculator you can choose between euros (EUR) or dollars (USD) when calculating your crypto calculator profits / earnings or invesment exit fee from your cryptocurrency.